glm729/mtdtag/README.md

 Additional data, such as KEGG and HMDB data, were collected as reference data and to add to the table.
-This requires a mix of JavaScript and Ruby for the HMDB data -- all HMDB data initially came from the _All Metabolites_ XML provided [at the HMDB Downloads page][3], which, using Ruby, was broken into its component (singular accession) XML files, which were then converted into a JSON given a selection of (DOM) nodes of interest.
+This requires a mix of JavaScript and Ruby for the HMDB data -- all HMDB data initially came from the _All Metabolites_ XML provided at [the HMDB Downloads page][3], which, using Ruby, was broken into its component (singular accession) XML files, which were then converted into a JSON given a selection of (DOM) nodes of interest.
+These operations were then converted to Julia, which gave a massive performance increase.
+The operations for splitting the large XML are also documented [here][4].

 ### Arrange